Ferryjeerakit/Wine-Quality-EDA-Model-training/README.md

-**From using the Dataset to do analysis.We Know the impact on the quality of the wine. depend on
+**From using the Dataset to do analysis.We Know the impact on the quality of the wine. depend on**
-1.total sulfur dioxide
+* total sulfur dioxide
-2.free sulfur dioxide
+* free sulfur dioxide
-3.alcohol
+* alcohol
  the Linear Model, Decision Tree Classifier, Neighbors model, Model SVM, had the highest accuracy value of 64%, so we improved it to have more quality by adding Random Forest to use in the improvement, causing the accuracy value to increase to 71. %**</br>